-Women’s Autumn Fashion
+Women’s Winter Fashion in Takapuna

-Go no further than Takapuna for all your fashion needs this autumn.
+Go no further than Takapuna for all your fashion needs this winter.
 A sortie along Hurstmere Road and side streets proves there’s a wealth of women’s fashion choice along the main street strip and side streets.
 With garments arriving now, it’s time to ignore the continuing hot weather, and start to plan ahead for cooler days.

 Sophisticated and feminine fashion at Repertoire, at the intersection of Lake Road and Hurstmere Road, combines with styles that last beyond a single season.
 As the new season’s garments arrive, look out for tweed in every hue, and lots of gold, high necks and ruffles.
 Animal print leather augments still-popular animal print tops and skirts – and this season’s boots to the knee take us right back to the ’80s.

 Just along Hurstmere Road, The Closet is a fashion hub with dresses, tops and more to appeal to the young and young at heart.
 For autumn, the main trends will be comfort with style, moving from bright summer colours to dark shades in most colours, and with a focus on casual wear – think hoodies and jackets.

 Next stop Augustine, a world of vibrant colour and exuberant styles that take you from barbecues to formal balls; perfect for that dress, skirt or top in flowing fabrics and styles that mark you as someone with panache and stylistic flair.
 Watch for the Augustine and Charlo autumn collections to start arriving from mid-March.